brymck/dotvim/README.md

 on, you only have to update this repo and its submodules to have all changes reflected in Vim.
 And you can do this _within Vim_ by typing `,u`!

+Note that you can add your own stuff to `~/.vimrc_custom`, in off-chance you disagree with any of my settings.

 ### Windows

 Note: This requires Vista or a more recent version of Windows (for `mklink`),